 Thai Smile Airlines ( Thai Airways budget Carrier )

-There aren’t any direct Chiang Mai to Koh Chang flights on Bangkok Airwauys, but if you get the connections right then you can do Chiang Mai to Bangkok and Bangkok to Trat in under 3 and a half hours.
-From Bangkok to Trat Airport, Bangkok Airways have three flights per day in both directions:
+There aren’t any direct Chiang Mai to Koh Chang flights on Bangkok Airways, but if you get the connections right then you can do Chiang Mai to Bangkok and Bangkok to Trat in under 3 and a half hours.
+From Bangkok to Trat Airport, Bangkok Airways have four flights per day in both directions:

 |Bangkok to Trat||Depart||Arrive|

 And finally, to get from Trat Airport to your hotel on Koh Chang you can take the airport minibus which is run for passengers on Bangkok Airways flights.
-A one way ticket is 500 Baht, return ticket is 900 Baht.
+A one way ticket is currently 650 Baht, return ticket is 1,200 Baht.
 Buy tickets when you land in Trat or in advance.

 Prices and booking for minibus tickets from Suvarnabhumi Airport to Koh Chang.

-Or if you want more comfort or are travelling with a group, the it’s easy to arrange a private transfer from Suvarnabhumi Airport to your hotel on Koh Chang.
+Or if you want more comfort or are travelling with a group, the it’s easy to arrange a private transfer by minibus from Suvarnabhumi Airport to your hotel on Koh Chang.
 More details here.

 The main thing to bear in mind is that you want to be out of the airport and on the road before 14:00 if you want to get to Koh Chang the same day

-Or take the shuttle bus to Suvarnabhumi Airport, a 60 minute drive, and then take one of the three daily services mentioned above.
+Or take a taxi to Suvarnabhumi Airport, a 60 minute drive, and then take one of the Bangkok Airways services mentioned above.